slint-ui/slint/FAQ.md

 ## Can I try Slint using the GPL version and then switch to the commercial license later?

 Yes.
-You can evaluate Slint using the GPL license, and acquire the commercial license after the evaluation, with the option to transfer the development work from GPL to commercial for free.
+You can evaluate Slint using the GPL license, and obtain the commercial license after the evaluation, with the option to transfer the development work from GPL to commercial for free.

 ## Is there a discount or reduction for independent developers or small businesses?